cdegroot/evrl/_posts/2021-05-22-the-CEL-stack.md

 [Commanded](https://github.com/commanded/commanded) as a CQRS/ES implementation, and [PostgreSQL](https://www.postgresql.org/) for persistence - I think I heard someone call it the CELP stack, so let's call it the CELP stack.
 I think this stack is a great way to tackle software complexity.

+_[Note: the timestamps in this post are off, but given that they are part of this post's URL, not simply unfixable.
+The actual date this got published was 23 May 2021_

 Some may disagree with [Fred Brooks'](https://en.wikipedia.org/wiki/No_Silver_Bullet) distinction between accidental and essential complexity, but my experience indicates that he is correct.
 I have worked in what is now called SaaS for almost 25 years (and "regular" software another decade before that), I've seen the gamut between horrible contraptions and trivially simple systems,